M66B/FairEmail/docs/FAQ-zh-rCN.md

 You likely came here because you are using a third party build of FairEmail.

-F-Droid builds irregularly, which can be problematic when there is an important update.
-Therefore you are advised to switch to the GitHub release.
+There is **only support** on the latest Play store version, the latest GitHub release and the F-Droid build, but **only if** the version number of the F-Droid build is the same as the version number of the latest GitHub release.

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

 The F-Droid version is built from the same source code, but signed differently.
-The F-Droid version is built from the same source code, but signed differently.
 This means that all features are available in the F-Droid version too, except for using the Gmail quick setup wizard because Google approved (and allows) one signature only.

-Note that the GitHub version will automatically check for updates.
-When desired, this can be turned off in the miscellaneous settings.
+Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.

 Note that the GitHub version will automatically check for updates.
 When desired, this can be turned off in the miscellaneous settings.